Pathophysiology of Epistaxis

-Most nasal bleeding is anterior, originating from a plexus of vessels in the anteroinferior septum (Kiesselbach’s area).
+Most nasal bleeding is anterior, originating from a plexus of vessels in the anteroinferior septum (Kiesselbach area).

-Less common but more serious are posterior nosebleeds, which originate in the posterior septum overlying the vomer bone, or laterally on the inferior or middle turbinate.
-Posterior nosebleeds tend to occur in patients who have preexisting atherosclerotic vessels or bleeding disorders and have undergone nasal or sinus surgery.
+Less common but more serious are posterior nosebleeds, which originate in the posterior septum overlying the vomer bone or laterally on the inferior or middle turbinate.
+Posterior nosebleeds tend to occur in patients who have preexisting atherosclerotic vessels or bleeding disorders and have had nasal or sinus surgery.

 The most common causes of epistaxis are

-There are a number of less common causes (see Table: Some Causes of Epistaxis).
-Hypertension may contribute to the persistence of a nosebleed that has already begun but is unlikely to be the sole etiology.
+There are a number of less common causes (see table ).
+Hypertension Hypertension Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
+Hypertension with no known cause (primary; formerly, essential... read more may contribute to the persistence of a nosebleed that has already begun but is unlikely to be the sole etiology.

 History of present illness should try to determine which side began bleeding first; although major epistaxis quickly involves both nares, most patients can localize the initial flow to one side, which focuses the physical examination.
 Also, the duration of bleeding should be established, as well as any triggers (eg, sneezing, nose blowing, picking) and attempts by the patient to stop the bleeding.
-Melena may occur, and swallowed blood is a gastric irritant, so patients also may describe vomiting blood.
-Important associated symptoms prior to onset include symptoms of a URI, sensation of nasal obstruction, and nasal or facial pain.
-The time and number of previous nose-bleeding episodes and their resolution should be identified.
+Melena may occur, and swallowed blood is a gastric irritant, so patients may also report vomiting blood.
+Important associated symptoms before onset include symptoms of an upper respiratory infection (URI), sensation of nasal obstruction, and nasal or facial pain.
+The time and number of previous nosebleeds and their resolution should be identified.

 Past medical history should note presence of known bleeding disorders (including a family history) and conditions associated with defects in platelets or coagulation, particularly cancer, cirrhosis, HIV, and pregnancy.
-Drug history should specifically query about use of drugs that may promote bleeding, including aspirin and other NSAIDs, other antiplatelet drugs (eg, clopidogrel), heparin, and warfarin.
+Drug history (prescription, over-the-counter, recreational) should specifically include use of medications that may promote bleeding, such as aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs), other antiplatelet medications (eg, clopidogrel), heparin, and warfarin.